Practice Nurse Services

 Blood Tests

-All Blood Tests must be ordered by one of our GPs or a Consultant Doctor.
+All above mentioned blood tests must be ordered by one of our GPs or a Consultant.
 We have appointments with the Nurse every morning, Monday to Friday.
 You cannot book these through the Chatbot so please call reception to make a booking.

 Our samples are sent to Beaumont Hospital and results are returned electronically, directly into your patient record.
 Once your results have been reviewed by one of the doctors, you will be contacted by the surgery with your blood test results.